-By labeling young Londoners as either victims or perpetrators are we helping them?
+By labelling young Londoners as either victims or perpetrators are we helping them?

 Or is this more detrimental to their journey to a positive future?